How Will Brexit Affect My Driving Licence for Car Hire in Europe?

 If you hold a full UK driving licence, you don’t currently need an additional licence to drive in the EU.
 This is likely to change in a no-deal scenario.
-UK travellers looking to drive in the EU on or after 29 March 2019 may need to apply for the relevant International Driving Permit (IDP).
+UK travellers looking to drive in the EU on or after 31 October 2019 (or any date that we leave before that) may need to apply for the relevant International Driving Permit (IDP).

 These cost £5.50 and are available directly from the Post Office.
 The Government has extended the network of Post Offices where you can apply for an International Driving Permit.
 Find your nearest branch here.

 - A 1949 Convention IDP (Republic of Ireland*, Spain, Malta, Cyprus), or